E-Paine/tkinter-docs/source/widgets/canvas.rst

         character, line and polygon items interpret them as indices to a coordinate (an x,y pair).
 Indices are described in :ref:`indices <indices>` section below.
-If only two values are given by *args*, it defaults to be the same as the second value.
+If only two values are given by *args*, the third value defaults to be the same as the second.

     .. method:: delete(*args)